You can run Claude Code on your phone right now, iPhone or Android. The

 with Claude Code pre-installed, no SSH tunnel to maintain, no laptop that needs

 to stay awake.
-Free trial, 10 hours, no credit card.
+1 hour free on signup, no credit card.

 Claude Code is a terminal-based agent.
 You type a prompt, it reads your